Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 - Campaign scaling recommendations are directional because acquisition cost data is unavailable
 - LTV values are treated as monetary value units, but the dataset does not specify the underlying currency or whether LTV represents gross revenue, net revenue, or profit-adjusted value
 - Campaign tier thresholds are heuristic and dataset-specific; they should be validated with spend, CAC, ROAS, margin, and business targets before operational use
+- Revenue leakage estimates in this document are heuristic and based on observed LTV distribution; they do not account for actual spend allocation, CAC, or margin data

 ## Deliverables